ArnaudHalvick/seo-playground/docs/architecture.md

 ### Adding New Robots.txt Patterns

+The app uses a static best-practice model.
+To add new robots.txt patterns:

-1. Add toggle to `data/rules.json` → `robotsToggles`
+1. Add parameter to `data/rules.json` with `policy: "blocked"` for parameters that should be blocked
-2. Add matching logic in `lib/rules/robots.ts` → `checkRobotsBlocking()`
+2. Or add custom logic in `lib/rules/robots.ts` → `checkRobotsBlocking()` for path-based patterns
-3. Pattern will appear in UI automatically
+3. Pattern will appear in robots.txt and SEO Receipt automatically

 ### Adding New Pages